subamanis/mezura/README.md

 ## Supported Languages
-Note that the default supported languages are very incomplete, but they can be easily expanded by the user.
+Note that the default supported languages are incomplete, but they can be easily expanded by the user.
 All the supported languages can be found in the folder "data/languages" as seperate text files, in the persistent data path of the application.
 The user can easily specify a new language by replicating the format of the language files and customizing it accordingly, either by following the rules below or by copy pasting an existing file.